-Section 403.
-Authorization of New Branches.-(a) Upon a merger, consolidation or conversion of a Federal savings and loan association into a State association the resulting association may with the prior written approval of the department maintain as branches, in addition to its principal place of business, every office which was maintained prior to the merger or consolidation by the parties thereto or prior to the conversion by the Federal savings and loan association and which is located in the same county as the principal place of business of the resulting association or in a contiguous county.
+[Section 403.
+Authorization of New Branches.-(a) Upon a merger, consolidation or conversion of a Federal savings and loan association into a State association the resulting association may with the prior written approval of the department maintain as branches, in addition to its principal place of business, every office which was maintained prior to the merger or consolidation by the parties thereto or prior to the conversion by the Federal savings and loan association and which is located within Pennsylvania.

-(b) Except as provided in subsection (a) of this section, an association may establish a branch after the effective date of this act only in the same county in which its principal place of business is located or in a county contiguous thereto and only in compliance with the following requirements:
+(b) Except as provided in subsection (a) of this section, an association may establish a branch after the effective date of this act anywhere in

+Pennsylvania and anywhere in the United States upon compliance with the following requirements: